 In the News

 College students and their ability to pay their tuition seem unlikely targets for a presidential administration or a political party, especially in an election year.
 Students represent the near-term future of a skilled workforce and a stronger economy; they are the very premise of progress in research and development in decades to come.
+And almost all of them are old enough to vote by freshman year.

 *The image displayed above is of Congressman Courtney at the job center opening in July, 2018.